Bitskwela/bitdev-dml-exercises/done/le_04_palengke_calculator/act_1.md

   }
   ```

-- Apply subtraction to compute the change owed to the customer after payment.
+- `calculateChange` function: Apply subtraction to compute the change owed to the customer after payment.

   ```solidity
   function calculateChange(